MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 1Closed bar

-Many trading rules use the closed bar, position 1.
+Trading logic often uses the closed bar, position 1.

-In an EA, it is used as input for mechanically judging trading conditions by comparing retrieved band values with current price.
+In an EA, it is used as input for mechanically judging trading conditions by comparing retrieved band values with the current price.

-• Mean-reversion judgment
+• Mean reversion judgment

 • Breakout judgment

-• Quiet or volatile market judgment
+• Judging quiet or volatile market conditions

-4.1 Basic Example of Mean-Reversion Logic
+4.1 Basic Example of Mean Reversion Logic

 A typical example is as follows.

-• Current price is at or above the upper band: consider selling
+• Current price is at or above the upper band -> consider selling

-• Current price is at or below the lower band: consider buying
+• Current price is at or below the lower band -> consider buying

-The code can look like this.
+The code example looks like this.

 double upper[1];